a tv and vhs tapes

 If they do get damaged or if you buy a damaged copy of a favorite movie, then there are ways you can repair VHS tapes.
 Even if the magnetic tape is broken, you can splice it.
 While you won’t have the removed section of the film, you may still be able to view the rest of the movie.

-Finally, we highly recommend preserving VHS tapes in high-quality digital format.
+Finally, we highly recommend you to convert old home movies to digital.
 Doing so will ensure your favorite films and home movies are never lost as the VHS tapes start to degrade.
 Capture can convert your home movies and precious memories to digital and our state-of-the-art tracking and security system ensures they are safe through every hand and all the way back to you.

 If you have VHS tapes that you don’t want anymore, then make sure you check with collectors to see if they might want any of the movies you have.
 If not, then there are plenty of options for recycling VHS tapes so you don’t have to throw them away completely.